xpufx/reddit-comments-overkill/README.md

 ## Features

 - **Complete Coverage**: Cycles through all 4 sort types (`new`, `hot`, `top`, `controversial`) to find every comment.
-- **Automated Deletion**: The script automates the entire deletion process, including clicking the final "yes" confirmation.
 - **Date Protection**: By default, comments from the last 10 days are preserved.
 This is configurable in the script.
 - **Rate Limit Handling**:
     - Automatically detects rate limits (429 errors) from both `fetch` and `XMLHttpRequest`.